LegendaryLapulgaa/LegendaryLapulgaa/README.md

-# 👋 Hey there, I'm Emmanuel Nzekwue
+# 👋 Hey there, I'm Emmanuel

 Welcome to my GitHub!
 I'm a **Business Analyst turned Data Scientist** with a background in **Information Science (B.Sc.)** and an **MBA in Data Analytics**.
 I specialize in **data storytelling**, **predictive modeling**, and **building tools that drive smarter decisions**.